David Attenborough: Environment

 Attenborough's programmes have often included references to the impact of human society on the natural world.
 The last episode of The Living Planet, for example, focuses almost entirely on humans' destruction of the environment and ways that it could be stopped or reversed.
 Despite this, he has been criticised for not giving enough prominence to environmental messages.
-In 2018 while promoting Dynasties, he said that repeated messages on threats to wildlife in programming could be a "turn-off" to viewers.
+In 2018, while promoting Dynasties, he said that repeated messages on threats to wildlife in programming could be a "turn-off" to viewers.

 Some environmentalists feel that programmes like Attenborough's give a false picture of idyllic wilderness and do not do enough to acknowledge that such areas are increasingly encroached upon by humans.
 However, the increased urgency of environmental messaging in films such as Extinction: The Facts, which depicts the continuing sixth mass extinction, Climate Change – The Facts and A Life on Our Planet from 2019 and 2020 received praise.
 In Seven Worlds, One Planet, Attenborough discusses the devastating impact that deforestation is having on the planet and the species.

-In 2005 and 2006 Attenborough backed a BirdLife International project to stop the killing of albatross by longline fishing boats.
-He gave support to WWF's campaign to have 220,000 square kilometres of Borneo's rainforest designated a protected area.
+In 2005 and 2006, Attenborough backed a BirdLife International project to stop the killing of albatross by longline fishing boats.
+He gave support to WWF's campaign to have 220,000 km2 of Borneo's rainforest designated a protected area.
 He serves as a vice-president of The Conservation Volunteers, vice-president of Fauna and Flora International, president of Butterfly Conservation and president emeritus of Leicestershire and Rutland Wildlife Trust.

-In 2003 Attenborough launched an appeal on behalf of the World Land Trust to create a rainforest reserve in Ecuador in memory of Christopher Parsons, the producer of Life on Earth and a personal friend, who had died the previous year.
+In 2003, Attenborough launched an appeal on behalf of the World Land Trust to create a rainforest reserve in Ecuador in memory of Christopher Parsons, the producer of Life on Earth and a personal friend, who had died the previous year.
 The same year, he helped to launch ARKive, a global project instigated by Parsons to gather together natural history media into a digital library.
 ARKive is an initiative of Wildscreen, of which Attenborough is a patron.
 He later became patron of the World Land Trust.
 In 2020, he backed a Fauna and Flora International campaign calling for a global moratorium on deep sea mining for its impact on marine life.